-As the world prepares to celebrate Mickey’s 90th anniversary this month, Mickey: The True Original Exhibition opens in New York City with an incredible array of artwork and memorabilia inspired by the beloved mouse.
+As the world celebrates Mickey’s 90th anniversary, Mickey: The True Original Exhibition opens in New York City with an incredible array of artwork and memorabilia inspired by the beloved mouse.

 Inside the Magic had the chance to preview the new exhibition ahead of its official opening on Thursday, November 8.
 Inside the sprawling 16,000-square-foot exhibition, visitors can see both historic and contemporary work by renowned artists.
 In addition to original pieces inspired by Mickey, special items like Walt Disney’s Academy Award for “Flowers and Trees” (1932) and Annette Funicello’s costumes from “The Mickey Mouse Club” are on display.

 When visiting, it’s recommended you plan to spend about 90 minutes exploring.
 You can walk through at your own speed, but there’s a lot to see and I easily spent close to 90 minutes wandering through the entire exhibition.
 After watching a short welcome video highlighting Mickey’s changing look over the past 90 years, guests are invited to start their tour.